truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 TrueNAS has several software branches (linear update paths) known as trains.
 If SCALE is in a prerelease train it can have various preview/early build releases of the software.

 The **Update Screen** only displays the current train.
-For more information on other available trains, see [Release Schedules](https://www.truenas.com/docs/truenasupgrades/).
+For more information on other available trains and the upgrade path from one version to the next, see [Release Schedules](https://www.truenas.com/docs/truenasupgrades/).

 {{< hint type=warning >}}
 See the [Software Status](https://www.truenas.com/software-status/) page for the latest recommendations for software usage.